48 hours in Brighton UK | Quirky things to do

 How to spend 48 hours in Brighton

-There is a variety of drag acts, jazz and risqué burlesque performances to enjoy whilst food and drinks are served.
+There are various drag acts, jazz and risqué burlesque performances to enjoy whilst food and drinks are served.

-The performers are utterly magnificent and are truly the best thing about the venue.
+The performers are magnificent and truly the best thing about the venue.

 How to spend 48 hours in Brighton